vidulk/vidulk/README.md

 There are some basic model implementation notebooks but the big forecasting ones are still private for now

-Reinforcement & MultiModal learning are personal interests so there are some fun notebooks on those topics as well
+Reinforcement learning is a personal interest so there are some fun notebooks on that as well